 Images courtesy: Lee Cherng Yih: Shin Tseng, Wendy Teo

-Exploring the portfolios of famed curator, Rachel Smith and seventh generation jeweller, Krishna Choudhary, this Luminary segment celebrates diversity in creating - whether such be through the shaping of gems into art jewellery designs, paintings, ceramics, furniture and more – all of which can enhance quality lifestyle through viewing and appreciation.
-Both Luminaries will discuss individual creative projects and collaborations, the effectiveness of presentation, lessons to learn and share as well as of course, objects of beauty.
+Exploring the portfolios of famed curator, Rachel Smith and seventh generation jeweller, Krishna Choudhary, this Luminary segment celebrated diversity in creating - whether such be through the shaping of gems into art jewellery designs, paintings, ceramics, furniture and more – all of which can enhance quality lifestyle through viewing and appreciation.
+Both Luminaries discussed individual creative projects and collaborations, the effectiveness of presentation, lessons to learn and share as well as of course, objects of beauty.

 Sunday, Nov.
 28th , 5pm - 6:30pm KL